ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 ### **Example of user authentication**

-To do this programly you can create waiter to wait sc-event of adding outgoing sc-arc from `concept_authenticated_user` and request user to be authenticated, i.e. create sc-arc between `concept_authentication_request` and user.
+To do this programly you can create waiter to wait sc-event of adding outgoing sc-arc from `concept_authenticated_user` and request user to be authenticated, i.e. create sc-arc between `concept_authentication_request_user` and user.
 After waiting this sc-event, your user will be authenticated.

 ```cpp
 ...